 MAGRITTE: THE ORIGINS OF LANGUAGE

 The Menil Collection in Houston, Texas houses one of the greatest collections of Surrealist art in the world.
 Rene Magritte is one of the many artists featured in the collection.
-His 1955 painting, Les Origines du Langage (The Origins of Language) is one of the prime examples of Surrealism the collection possesses because of the evidence of Surrealism the painting has.
-Those themes can be translated into the exploration of the unconscious as a valid form of reality.
-This painting emphasizes on the *ambiguous, strange, and mysterious* efforts Surrealist painters worked towards.
+His 1955 painting, Les Origines du Langage (The Origins of Language) is a prime example of Surrealism because of its dreamy illusive landscape.
+Those themes can be translated into the exploration of the unconscious as a form of reality.
+This painting emphasizes on the ambiguous, strange, and mysterious efforts Surrealist painters worked towards.

-Every detail would not be emphasized without each specific color used.
-The color palette Magritte uses in this painting is a soft light sky blue, white, gray, brown and black.
-He uses his color to magnify the depth and space of the subjects.
+Every detail would not be emphasized without each color used.
+The color palette is a soft light sky blue, white, grey, brown and black.
+He uses color to magnify the depth and space of the subjects.
 This neutral palette contributes to the mystery.
 There is not any contrast or bold colors to distract the eye from what is being shown.
-The eyes level with the natural landscape, obstacles do not unreasonably divert them.
+The eyes level with the natural landscape, and no obstacles divert them.
 The scene is peaceful and reflective into an unconscious mind.
-Since there isn’t a red sky or a green boulder we don’t get a sense of emotional situations that only appear in our unconscious, which is the underlined puzzle that contributes to Surrealism.
+Since there isn’t a red sky or a green boulder, we don’t sense any energized emotions that appear in our unconscious, which is the underlined theme that contributes to Surrealism.

-Lines are important in the painting in which they subtly shape the images to be placed accordingly.
-There are sharp lines that outline the boulder rock, curved lines that shape the sea and outline wavelengths and ripple effects.
-The clouds form that is shown is used with a standard cloud look.
-White clouds are in a sky blue sky, an ideal look that gives off the beauty.
+Lines are important in the painting, they subtly shape the images accordingly.
+There are sharp lines that outline the boulder rock, curved lines that shape the sea and outline wavelengths and rippled effects.
+The white clouds form dreams in a sky-blue sky.